Jamesits/docker-dst-server/README.md

 Please read the whole document before putting your hands on your server.

-The game updates frequently, so there are daily built images on [Docker Hub](https://hub.docker.com/r/jamesits/dst-server/).

 [![Build Status](https://dev.azure.com/nekomimiswitch/General/_apis/build/status/Don't%20Starve%20Together)](https://dev.azure.com/nekomimiswitch/General/_build/latest?definitionId=4)

 ----------

 ## Versioning

 The server code changes a lot.
-We offer 2 update channels:
+We offer 2 update channels on [Docker Hub](https://hub.docker.com/r/jamesits/dst-server/):

-* `jamesits/dst-server:latest` is a less frequently updated image (only updated when Dockerfile changes), and the server will be updated on every launch
+* `jamesits/dst-server:latest` is a less frequently updated image (it is only updated when Dockerfile changes), and the server code will be updated on every launch
-* `jamesits/dst-server:nightly` is a nightly built image, so it (hopefully) comes with the latest server code (we still checks for update on every launch)
+* `jamesits/dst-server:nightly` is a nightly built image, so it (hopefully) comes with the latest server code (the server code will still be updated on every launch)

 ## Running